cs50nestm/web/runoff/README.md

 * Complete the `vote` function.
   * The function takes arguments `voter`, `rank`, and `name`.
 If `name` is a match for the name of a valid candidate, then you should update the global preferences list to indicate that the voter `voter` has that candidate as their `rank` preference (where `0` is the first preference, `1` is the second preference, etc.).

-  * If the preference is successfully recorded, the function should return `true`; the function should return `false` otherwise (if, for instance, `name` is not the name of one of the candidates).
+  * If the preference is successfully recorded, the function should return `True`; the function should return `False` otherwise (if, for instance, `name` is not the name of one of the candidates).

   * You may assume that no two candidates will have the same name.